robertn01/git-novice/_episodes/05-push-pull.md

 &nbsp;

-Now all of the changes have been uploaded to GitHub:
+If you refresh your browswer showing your Github repository created earlier in the lesson, it will now show all of the changes that have been uploaded to GitHub:

 ![Creating a Repository on GitHub (Step 3)](../fig/github-changes-03.png)